section-engineering-education/engineering-education/articles/conditional-automation-in-driving/index.md

 - **Emergency braking:** Autonomous Braking Systems (ABSs) help in emergency braking to avoid accidents.
 ABSs use sensors to detect the likelihood of a crash.
 The system will prevent collision through the initiation of instant brakes.

 - **Maintaining lanes:** Many would wonder how an autonomous car can maintain its lane on a highway.
-A lane-centering system enables the autonomous car to stay safely within the lane.
+A lane-centering system enables the autonomous car to stay safely within its lane.
 The lane markings are monitored using cameras.
 When the vehicle is not within its lane, a warning will be initiated.

 - **Parking:** Autonomous cars have parking sensors that help in scanning the surrounding environment when parking is initiated.
 When the vehicle is too close to an object, a warning sound will be initiated.
 The level 3 car has forward and reverse options that are needed during parking.